up-n-atom/8311/docs/posts/troubleshoot-connectivity-issues-with-the-bfw-solutions-was-110.md

 ### Tx fault

-The SFP tx fault pin[^4] (2) is muxed with UART tx.
+The SFP tx fault pin[^4] (2) is multiplexed with UART tx.
 If the serial UART is enabled, tx fault may be asserted by the host hardware and cause the link state to flap continuously.

 #### Serial console